-Word Bank 18 minimum prefrontal cortex risk day reward parents separate impulse peers recommend time Supplementary Questions 10.
+Word Bank 18 minimum prefrontal cortex risk day reward parents separate impulse time peers recommend Supplementary Questions 10.
 How is Allison like other teenagers?
 [ALL] Allison has an to connect with her .
 [EN, EM] Allison is like other teenagers because 11.
 Teenagers are social.
 What is one reason for this?
 [ALL] Teenagers are starting to from their One reason is .
 [TR] 12.
 What did the advent, or start, of Facebook make possible?
 [ALL] With the advent of Facebook, the social can be followed any of the .
-[EN, With the advent of Facebook, 13.
+[EN, EM] With the advent of Facebook, 13.
 What part of the brain is still developing in teenagers?
 [ALL] The is still developing in teenagers.
 [EN, EM, TR] 14.
 What is the role or job of the two small regions of the prefrontal cortex?
 [ALL] The prefrontal cortex is the brain's and center.
 [EN, EM] The prefrontal cortex is 15.
 What does the author say the American Academy of Pediatrics should recommend?
 [ALL] The author says that they should that Facebook raise its age to .
 [EN, EM1 The author says .
 [TR] Guiding Question

-16. Does the author think Facebook is good or bad for te enagers?
+16. Does the author think Facebook is good or bad for teenagers?
 [ALL] The author thinks [EN, EM,TR]

 Part 3

 Guiding Question

-Why does the author want to limit the time teenagers spend on Facebook?
+want to limit the time teen agers spend on Facebook?

 Text Glossary

 Facebook is not a Web site for someone with limited access to his or her prefrontal cortex.
 The prefrontal cortex develops throughout adolescence and is the part of the brain that helps someone control impulses and make sound judgments (Bernstein).
 Because a teenager's prefrontal cortex is less developed, he or she is more likely to be impulsive ("Teens and Decision Making").
 If teenagers are spending a lot of time on Facebook, then they are more likely to make an impulsive or foolish decision online.
 This is a problem.
 In real life the consequences for an impulsive, foolish decision may evaporate quickly, but if a person impulsively does something foolish online then that decision can quickly become permanent .
 It is very easy to make unwise decisions on Facebook.
 Things like bullying someone, sharing private information, or posting inappropriate pictures can be done, almost without thinking, especially if one's prefrontal cortex is still developing.
 Raising the age threshold on Facebook will limit the time teenagers spend on Facebook and will lower their risk of making a foolish decision online. site-a place on the Internet access-the ability to use something sound-good or rational decision-something you decide or choose consequences-result evaporate-disappear or go away permanent-something that lasts forever bully-frighten or hurt someone private-something that is personal or that should not be shared inappropriate-not right or proper

 Word Bank

-bullying foolish lo ower risk
+bullying foolish lc ower risk

 decisions impulses pe eriod teenager

-developing impulsive prefron ntal cortex think
+developing impulsive prefrontal cortex think think

-evaporate inappropriate pr rivate unwise
+evaporate inappropriate private unwise

-Supplementary Questions 17.
-What does adolescence mean?
-[ALL] Adolescence is the, or time, when you are a [EN, EM] Adolescence is [TR] 18.
-Is the prefrontal cortex fully developed in adolescents?
-[ALL] The prefrontal cortex (is/is not) fully developed in adolescents.
-[EN, EM] The prefrontal cortex [TR] 19.
-What is the role of the prefrontal cortex?
-In other words, what does it do?
-[ALL] The prefrontal cortex helps your control and make sound, or good [EN, EM] The prefrontal cortex [TR]
+Adolescence is ce mean?
+[ALL], or time, when y x fully developed in adole (is/is not) ful e prefrontal cortex?
+In other scents?
+[AL ly develope [Tl er words, wh [TR] L] d in adolescent R] nat does it do? s.
+[EN, EM] [ALL]